dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Update part 31: Phase 2o: Fixing the empty security_group_ids list with hyper-scaling tests and ensuring that the security group list is chunked as sg_chunk prior to engaging multi-processing.Pool and calling tomcat_worker_wrapper

-- Update part 32: Phase 2p: Resurrection code overhaul moving code out of install_tomat() and into resurrection_monitor_patch8, refactoring resurrection monitor, add batch ip re-hydration code for thread futures crashes (tomcat_worker), synthetic thread futures crash injection (testing), resurrection_gatekeeper
+- Update part 32: Phase 2p: Resurrection code overhaul moving code out of install_tomat() and into resurrection_monitor_patch8, refactoring resurrection monitor, add batch ip re-hydration code for thread futures crashes (tomcat_worker), synthetic thread futures crash injection (testing)

 - Update part 33 Phase 2q: resurrection_monitor restructuring using helper functions: (1) PROCESS LEVEL ghost detection using chunk for process level GOLD list, and (2) PROCESS level registry stats generation

 - Update part 34 Phase 2r: Implemenation of module2b for post ghost analysis using a scan analysis of module2 gitlab console logs (later will be used for ML lifecycle and pattern discernment) and synthetic ghost injection testing.

+- Update part 35 Phase 2s: Implementation of module2c for post aggregate registry analysis using scan analysis of module2 gitlab console logs (later will be used for ML lifecycle)

+- UPdate part 36 Phase 2t: Implemenaton of the module2d resurrection_gatekeeper, the final decision maker for Phase3 requeing and resurrection of problematic threads

 ## A note on the STATUS_TAGS: